A 10-year-old girl, a Holocaust survivor and a French citizen. These are the victims of the Bondi Beach shooting

 He had served in the police force for almost 40 years and retired as a Detective Sergeant.

-“The tragic irony is that he spent so long in the dangerous front line as a Police Officer and was struck down in retirement while taking photos in his passion role is really hard to comprehend,” Randwick DRUFC said.
+“The tragic irony is that he spent so long in the dangerous front line as a Police Officer and was struck down in retirement while taking photos in his passion role is really hard to comprehend,” the club added.

 Tibor Weitzen